OpenAstronomy/openastronomy.github.io/_projects/2017/sunpy/mag_field.md

 This project aims to improve the `solarbextrapolation` package by relaxing the small-angle approximation and allowing for extrapolation of global magnetic fields, i.e. 3D vector fields on a scale larger than an active region.
 This will involve extensive modifications to the numerical method used to perform the field extrapolation as well as developing methods for coordinate transformations between the magnetogram coordinate system and the spherical coordinate system of the derived vector field.

+The main challenge of this project will be creating a general Map3D class capable of performing the needed coordinate transformations.
+Currently, the `solarbextrapolation` package uses a Map3D class that is limited to Cartesian coordinates and has no support for coordinate transformations.
+It is expected that this new object will serve as a prototype for a first-class data type in the core SunPy package.

 #### Primary Goals
+* Develop 3D Map class capable of transformation between heliographic coordinates and Sun-centered spherical coordinates
 * Extrapolation of global magnetic fields
-* 3D Map class capable of transformation between heliographic coordinates and Sun-centered spherical coordinates.

 #### Possible Secondary Goals
 * Performance improvements